 Students are not to be out of class without the classroom teacher's permission.
 Teachers may allow students to leave class only when absolutely necessary.
-Students should be issued passes only on official pass slips.
-No slips of paper or other "objects" should be used as a hall pass.
+Students should be issued passes that specify their name, destination, the time and the date.
 Students are not allowed to leave the lunchroom or the courtyard areas during lunch periods without a pass from a teacher.
 Students out of class without authorization are considered to be skipping and will be disciplined accordingly.
 No late passes from a teacher, on a regular basis, will be allowed.
 Students (with or without a pass) who are not where they should be at any given time will be referred for skipping.